 Celebrating Local Talent

-Durban is a popular destination thanks to its enviable climate and extensive beaches, but Durban is also home to a number of cultural gems, including interesting contemporary art galleries mainly focused on showcasing South African talents and local art.
+Durban is a popular destination thanks to its enviable climate and extensive beaches, but Durban is also home to many cultural gems, including interesting contemporary art galleries mainly focused on showcasing South African talents and local art.
 Here are ten of the best contemporary art galleries in Durban.

 African Art Centre

-(94 Florida Rd 031 312 3804) Visit the African Art Centre shop and gallery to view a selection of high quality telephone wire baskets and jewellery, Ilala Palm Baskets, traditional Zulu ceramics, Fine Art, antique Zulu beadwork, unique Zulu beaded jewellery and specially handcrafted gifts.
+(94 Florida Rd 031 312 3804) Visit the African Art Centre shop and gallery to view a selection of high-quality telephone wire baskets and jewelry, Ilala Palm Baskets, traditional Zulu ceramics, Fine Art, antique Zulu beadwork, unique Zulu beaded jewelry and specially handcrafted gifts.
 Every purchase made from the African Art Centre provides income and employment for more than 600 artists and crafters currently supported by the Centre.

 Artisan Contemporary Gallery

 (344 Florida Rd 031 312 4364).
 For more information contact Ingrid Smith on 031 312 4364, firstname.lastname@example.org